If you had to pick one pressure cooker, what would it be?

 IP-DUO80: We already talked about the Instant Pot IP-DUO60 Plus.
 If it sounds good, get it.
 You won’t regret it.
 Now, let's talk size.
 I said "bigger is better" above in the stovetop pressure cooker section - but I still recommend the 6 quart IP-DUO60 Plus over the 8 quart IP-DUO80.
 The 6 quart is large enough for 95% of my cooking for a family of five.
 If you're cooking for larger crowds on a regular basis, go with the 8 quart IP-DUO80 - the two cookers are very similar.
 Also, if you want a second pressure cooker, I'd get the big one.
 I use the IP-DUO80 as my backup pressure cooker, and I love knowing I have it available if I need the extra space.

-Fagor Lux: I’m a stainless steel pot kind of guy, but if you prefer nonstick, I recommend the Fagor Lux line of cookers, available in a 6 quart and an 8 quart model.
-They come with a tough ceramic nonstick pot.
-(In blue!)
-I like the Fagors, but they aren’t quite as convenient as the Instant Pot.
-(That integrated lid holder in the Instant Pot is a killer feature.)
-The Fagor has a stainless pot that you can purchase separately – but that’s an extra expense.
+Zavor Lux: If you don't want to buy an Instant Pot, I recommend the Zavor Lux line of cookers, available in a 6 quart and an 8 quart model.
+I like the Zavors, but they aren't quite as convenient as the Instant Pot.
+That integrated lid holder in the Instant Pot is a killer feature.
+(Note: These cookers used to be from Fagor; Zavor America rose from the ashes of the Fagor bankrupcy, saving these pressure cookers from an untimely death.)

 Cheaper Options: If you are looking for the lowest cost possible, check out the Instant Pot IP-LUX60.
 It's the older model of the instant pot.
 It doesn't have the lid holder that the IP-DUO line has, but you can usually save about $30 by going with the IP-LUX.